ckvi/jirc/README.md

 </configuration>
 ```

-Address and port a crucial for establishing a connection successfully.
+Address and port are crucial for establishing a connection successfully.

 Bug Reports
 ===========